brianshumate/a-little-coffee-guidebook/raw-materials/README.md

 If you want the taste of your coffee to represent one pure strain or variety, make sure that the beans you use are all sourced from one location or grower.
-Many off-the-shelf beans sold by chain coffee stores and supermarkets consist of mixed beans from various sources throughout the world.
+A lot of off-the-shelf beans sold by chain coffee stores and supermarkets consist of mixed beans from multiple sources.

 When in doubt, ask.